Thursday, 1 January 2026

 The new mother has no map, and the available maps that display the techniques of motherhood cannot be trusted.
 In offering help, Stadlen too acknowledges that the map is under construction.
 And although she does not say so, the problem is essentially a philosophical one, and her efforts are philosophical in the way that Ludwig Wittgenstein conceived of philosophy as non-dogmatic and therapeutic.

-Stadlen’s second book, How Mothers Love – and how relationships are born (2011), uses Coleridge’s term heartroom to describe how a mother prepares to welcome her baby, and then finds that Kierkegaard’, in Works of Love, had also marvelled at how also Danish the Hjerterum’ (heartroom’) that a mother makes for her baby, a word also used (coined?)
+Naomi Stadlen, in her second book, How Mothers Love – and how relationships are born (2011), uses Coleridge’s term heartroom to describe how a mother prepares to welcome her baby.
+She then finds that Kierkegaard, in Works of Love, had also marvelled that in Danish a mother makes Hjerterum’ for her new baby, no matter how many babies or how little space she actually has.

 This will be an online seminar, using ZOOM.